MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Dimension.md

 ### **getEntitiesFromRay**
 `
-getEntitiesFromRay(location: Vector3, direction: Vector3, options?: EntityRaycastOptions): Entity[]
+getEntitiesFromRay(location: Vector3, direction: Vector3, options?: EntityRaycastOptions): EntityRaycastHit[]
 `

 Gets entities that intersect with a specified vector emanating from a location.